makhowastaken/GWGBC_FW/HWv1_0/README.md

 [^1]: Shiny Quagsire has posted a script to their github that can do updates from macOS however I have not personally tested nor proofread the script.
 It's probably fine but you should be cautious about running ANY script or command as root if you do not know explicitely what it does.
 You may find the script here: [https://gist.github.com/shinyquagsire23/b6322687a153114e5a0a46e4ff91e8c0](https://gist.github.com/shinyquagsire23/b6322687a153114e5a0a46e4ff91e8c0)

 [^2]: After updating to the test version 1.02, my console experienced bootlooping and severe graphical corruption for the first several boots.
 After about five power cycles, the problem hasn't reocurred.
 I was able to reproduce this exact behavior on a second unit by going from the most recent firmware to this version.
+See HDR's fix above.